meteor/meteor/docs/client/full-api/api/collections.md

 index is worthwhile.
 {{/warning}}

+Read more about collections and how to use them in the [Collections](http://guide.meteor.com/collections.html) article in the Meteor Guide.

 {{> autoApiBox "Mongo.Collection#find"}}

 `find` returns a cursor.
 It does not immediately access the database or return